department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/design/content/sco-migration-content-v0.2.md

 ## Page Title: Resources for schools {H1}

-Resources for schools is a one-stop shop for School Certifying Officials (SCOs) and school administrators assisting students pursuing education and training with VA benefits.
+Resources for schools is a one-stop shop for School Certifying Officials (SCOs) and school administrators assisting students who are using their VA benefits to pursue education and training programs.
 Find trainings, resources, guides, and information on GI Bill programs to support military-connected students.

 **On this page**
 * Training and guides {jump link}